Skip to content

 What is the Chile and Colombia Inter-American Court of Human Rights initiative?

-Chile and Colombia requested an advisory opinion from the Inter-American Court of Human Rights (IACtHR).
-They are seeking clarification on what the obligations are for States to respond to the climate emergency within the frame of regional human rights law.
+Chile and Colombia requested an advisory opinion from the Inter-American Court of Human Rights (IACtHR) in 2023.
+They were seeking clarification on what the obligations are for States to respond to the climate emergency within the frame of regional human rights law.

 What is the Inter-American Court of Human Rights (IACHR)?